gotchoices/MyCHIPs/doc/learn-protocol.md

 It may seem a little confusing to determine whether the consensus protocol is really a tally thing or a chit thing.
 It seems mostly oriented around chits.
-But it is really the two halves of the tally that are (or are not) fully consensed at any given time.
+But it is the two halves of the tally that are (or are not) fully consensed at any given time.
 So this must necessarily also include the signed portions of the tally itself.

 Visualize it this way: